Psychiatric Nurse Resume Examples

 - Therapeutic Techniques: Knowledge and application of various therapeutic techniques such as CBT, DBT, and motivational interviewing, indicating your versatility in patient care.

-- Team Collaboration: Ability to work seamlessly with psychiatrists, psychologists, and other healthcare providers, demonstrating your teamwork and coordination skills.
+- Team Collaboration: Ability to work seamlessly with psychiatrists, psychologists, and other healthcare providers; this shows your teamwork and coordination skills.

 - Record Keeping: Precision in maintaining accurate patient records and documentation, essential for legal compliance and continuity of care.